 Americans have more possessions per household than any other society in history.
-While some may feel that abundance is a blessing, a lot of us feel like our stuff is making us stressed.
+Although abundance may seem like a blessing, a lot of us feel like our stuff is making us stressed.

-We live in an age of not just consumerism, but “hyperconsumerism.”
+We live in an age of “hyperconsumerism.”
 Americans are able to buy more than any other generation before us — and we do.

 Our growing piles of stuff are evident in corners of rooms, garages, attics and basements.
 Twenty-five percent of people with two-car garages can’t even park their cars inside.
 And 10% of households rent a storage unit to stash the things that won’t fit in their garages.

 Essentially, our possessions are taking over our lives and spilling out of the spaces that were designed to hold them.
-This is especially true for homes that were built in the 50’s or 60’s.
-But even the modern “McMansions” average a full 1000 sq. ft. larger than homes built in 1982.
+This is especially true for homes that were built in the 1950s or 1960s.
+But modern “McMansions” average a full 1000 sq. ft. larger than homes built in 1982 — we need the extra space to store all our stuff.

 Our large refrigerators, pantries and freezers are overflowing as we flock to big-box stores like Costco and B.J.’s.
-Why buy just one tube of toothpaste when you can buy ten?
-Even this type of hyperconsumerism — under the guise of a “good deal” — contributes to our cluttered lives because we have to find a place to store the goods we stockpile.
+Why buy just one tube of toothpaste when you can buy 10?
+Even this type of hyperconsumerism — cloaked beneath a “good deal” — contributes to our cluttered lives because we have to find a place to store the goods we stockpile.

-So what’s the big deal?
-We have a lot of stuff.
+So we have a lot of stuff.
+What’s the big deal?

 Finding a place to store possessions can be stressful.
 Research shows that people who complain about clutter in their homes experience increased cortisol levels (the stress hormone).
 At the end of the day, the burden of managing all of our stuff is making us stressed.